Vybz Kartel: 2009–2013: Crossover and imprisonment

-Charges and conviction
+Murder conviction

 On 29 September 2011, Kartel was arrested by police for cannabis possession.
 Jamaica's Major Investigation Taskforce (MIT) later charged him with the murder of Jamaican businessman Barrington Burton, conspiracy and illegal possession of a firearm.
 While in prison in 2012, his book The Voice Of The Jamaican Ghetto: Incarcerated but not Silenced, co-written with business associate Michael Dawson, was published.

 Though Kartel was granted bail for the Burton murder on 23 March 2012, for JMD$3,000,000, he remained in prison in connection with a second murder, of Clive 'Lizard' Williams, of Waterford, St Catherine.
-He was charged, along with two others including Vanessa "Gaza Slim" Saddler, with perverting the course of justice, after Saddler allegedly claimed that Williams had robbed her in order to mislead the police into believing that he was still alive.
+He was charged, along with two others, including Vanessa "Gaza Slim" Saddler, as well as perverting the course of justice after Saddler allegedly claimed that Williams had robbed her in order to mislead the police into believing that he was still alive.
 Kartel's trial was originally scheduled for 21 January 2013, but had to be postponed due to a lack of jurors, and was rescheduled for 11 July.

 On 24 July, a jury found Kartel not guilty of the charge of murder of Barrington Burton.
 However, Kartel remained in custody pending the second murder case.
 His trial for the murder of Clive Williams started on 18 November 2013, and on 13 March 2014, he was found guilty by an eleven-member jury (10-1) of the murder of 27-year-old Clive ‘Lizard’ Williams.
-The 65-day trial was said to have been the longest in Jamaica's history.
+The 65-days-long trial was said to have been the longest in Jamaica's history.
 On 3 April 2014, Kartel was sentenced to life imprisonment.
 Justice Lennox Campbell said he would be eligible for parole after serving 35 years.